jarrodtky/Twitter-API_EDA-SentimentAnalysis_Python/README.md

 ## Project Overview
-- Use Data Mining approach to identify which patient has heart disease or not based on the features like Age, Sex, ChestPainType, etc.
+- Use social media analytics to extract tweets from a user or by keywords and perform sentiment and text analysis to discover online text patterns shared between users on Twitter.
-- The dataset can be obtained [here from Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction?datasetId=1582403&sortBy=voteCount&searchQuery=logi).
+- Use the ipynb code to scrape the desired data into a dataset.
 - [Python](https://www.python.org/) is used to assist this project with Data Mining by extracting important insights using:
   - [Basic Statistics](https://en.wikipedia.org/wiki/Statistics)
   - [Data Visualization](https://en.wikipedia.org/wiki/Data_and_information_visualization)